-Washington state shuts down restaurants, bars to stop spread of novel coronavirus
+Washington state to shut down restaurants, bars, and cap gatherings at 50 to stop spread of coronavirus

 The actions could further strain a restaurant industry that is already reeling from a downturn in customers, with dozens of Seattle businesses closing and laying off staff.

 The push to prevent people from transmitting the virus by gathering to eat and drink in close quarters follows a week of steps to stop the spread of COVID-19.
-Gov. Jay Inslee last week ordered all public and private K-12 schools to close through April 24 and banned public gatherings in excess of 250 people, while Seattle Mayor Jenny Durkan shuttered the city’s public libraries, community centers and suspended permitted events.
+Gov. Jay Inslee last week ordered all public and private K-12 schools to close through April 24 and banned public gatherings in excess of 250 people, while Seattle Mayor Jenny Durkan shuttered the city’s public libraries and community centers, and suspended permitted events.

 With the number of reported cases spreading rapidly across the country, officials in several states began limiting the public’s access to restaurants, as some European nations had already done.

 Ohio, with 37 confirmed cases of COVID-19, became the first state to order all bars and restaurants closed to the public on Sunday afternoon.
-Gov. Mike DeWine said Twitter that the establishments could remain open for take-out and delivery orders only, and that the state would make changes to unemployment benefits to support bar and restaurant workers.
+Gov. Mike DeWine said on Twitter that the establishments could remain open for takeout and delivery orders only, and that the state would make changes to unemployment benefits to support bar and restaurant workers.

 In Seattle on Sunday, the Pike/Pine strip of Capitol Hill bore the marks of the virus’ economic toll.
 A row of bars had signs with revised hours; one posted on the door of carnival-themed bar Unicorn read “STOP!!!
 If you have had symptoms of the flu in the last 2 weeks, please don’t come in.”
 Still, most tables at the café inside Elliott Bay Book Company were occupied at one point on Sunday afternoon.